 There is no guarantee that the Eden Fund will perform as well as, or better than, the Total Return Fund.

-The Committee does not endorse the adoption of fossil fuel reserve free strategies, as it is a fiduciary principle to avoid unnecessary risk.
+The Committee does not endorse the adoption of fossil fuel reserve free strategies, as it is a fiduciary principle to avoid unnecessary risk, even if the risk is modest.
 The Eden Fund is offered as a option for those congregations that believe that moral considerations should also factor into investment decisions.
-Risk may be mitigated

 Congregations can choose whether and how much to invest in the Eden Fund, but continue to have the option of investing in the Total Return Fund.